 1. Upskilling and Reskilling

-Upskilling helps employees deepen the skills required for their current roles.
-Reskilling prepares them for new roles created by technology, growth, or business transformation.
+Upskilling and reskilling are essential components of employee skill development.
+Upskilling helps employees deepen the skills required for their current roles, while reskilling prepares them for new roles driven by technology, growth, or business transformation.

-Both approaches help enterprises address skill gaps, reduce hiring costs, and create internal mobility opportunities.
-AI powered skills intelligence platforms now make it easier to identify the right skills and match employees to personalized learning paths.
+Together, upskilling and reskilling help organizations address skill gaps, reduce hiring costs, and enable internal mobility.
+AI-powered skills intelligence platforms further support this process by identifying the right skills and matching employees to personalized learning paths.

 2. Training Programs